England announces new quarantine exemptions for "high-value" business travellers | Business

-England announced new quarantine exemptions for "high-value" business travellers, performing arts professionals, journalists and certain others, meaning they do not have to self-isolate on arrival in the country.
+England announced new quarantine exemptions for "high-value" business travellers, performing arts professionals, journalists and certain others, meaning that if they meet certain conditions they will not have to self-isolate on arrival in the country.

+The exemptions will take effect from 4 a.m.
+(0400 GMT) on Dec.
+5. As things stand, all passengers arriving in England from abroad are required to self-isolate for 14 days, unless they are coming from a country included on a safe travel list available on the UK government website (https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors).

 - READ MORE ON: